''Salmon Fishing'' film makes impossible seem possible

 "I've never really listened to those voices," said McGregor who is a bit of a dreamer himself.

-Along the way, the two travellers chose to highlight UNICEF outposts such as one in Chernobyl that works with childhood leukaemia and cancer sufferers who were victims of the nuclear disaster suffered by their parents.
+Along the way, the two travelers chose to highlight UNICEF outposts such as one in Chernobyl that works with childhood leukemia and cancer sufferers who were victims of the nuclear disaster suffered by their parents.

 Through that effort and other charitable work, McGregor said he has seen people achieve what others thought was impossible.